 It is expected that the intelligence available in the future will enable innovative forms of road pricing that could have a significant demand restraining effect to provide an additional tool to deal with traffic congestion.
-As the charging policies become more complex and the underlying processes that generate charging transactions become more complex then policy and scale-specific metrics will be needed.
+As the charging policies become more complex and the underlying processes that generate charging transactions become more complex then policy and scale-specific metrics will be needed to assess policy extension such as moving from ORT to AET, introducing video accounts alongside tag-based accounts, defining the scale of a network of retail outlets to enable cash payment rather than web-based payment with a credit card.